adlanibrahim/adlanibrahim.github.io/_posts/2022-5-1-hello-world.md

 ## The platform

 Github is well known in tech world, I often used it to download codes from its repository so I'm a little familiar with its layout.
 I didn't know until lately that you can actually build a website using the so called [github pages](https://pages.github.com), plus posting and editing using Jekyll (see Posts).
 A first look at github website would frighten non-technical guys like myself, it just needs time to be familiar with.
 Having patience is the secret ingredient to the whole thing, googling technical questions is of course a vital skill to learn, like how to add my CV to my website, and how to post (embed) a video or a pic on my blog.
-These kind of questions I will try to address in my blog while experimenting with different answers to find the best version for the website.
+These kind of questions I will try to address in this blog while experimenting with different answers to find the best version for the website.

 ## The video